 You just played 10 rapid games and your average centipawn loss (ACPL) was 65.
 Is that good?
 Bad?
 Average?
 The answer depends entirely on your rating β and knowing what's normal for your level is the first step to actually using centipawn loss to improve.

 Average centipawn loss is the most reliable objective measure of playing strength because it strips away the noise of openings, time controls, and opponent quality.
 A 1400-rated player who averages 55 ACPL is genuinely playing better than a 1400 who averages 85 β regardless of who wins more games.
-Let's break down exactly what ranges to expect at every level.
+Rating points come and go with variance, but your centipawn loss reveals the actual quality of your decisions move by move.
+This makes ACPL the single best metric for tracking whether your training is working, especially in the short term when your rating might not move much.

 Average Centipawn Loss by Rating: The Full Table